-Content of the articles featured in this 'Guide to Protection Planning' is for your general information and use only and is not intended to address your particular requirements.
+Content of the articles featured in 'A guide to Protection Planning' is for your general information and use only and is not intended to address your particular requirements.
 They should not be relied upon in their entirety and shall not be deemed to be, or constitute, advice.
 Although endeavours have been made to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
 No individual or company should act upon such information without receiving appropriate professional advice after a thorough examination of their particular situation.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of any articles.
-Thresholds, percentage rates and tax legislation may change in subsequent Finance Acts.
+The pension and tax rules are subject to change by the government.
+Tax reliefs and State benefits referred to are those currently applying.
+Their value depends on your individual circumstances.
+The performance of the investment funds will have an impact on the amount of income you receive.
+If the investments perform poorly, the level of income may not be sustainable.